Blackpool Heritage Trams

-Blackpool Heritage Trams are a mixed fleet of restored vehicles that run on the Blackpool Tramway, which runs from Blackpool to Fleetwood on the Fylde Coast in Lancashire, England.
+Blackpool Heritage Trams are a mixed fleet of restored vehicles that ran on the Blackpool Tramway, which runs from Blackpool to Fleetwood on the Fylde Coast in Lancashire, England.
 The line dates back to 1885 and is one of the oldest electric tramways in the world.
-It is operated by Blackpool Transport (BT) and is the last surviving first-generation tramway in the United Kingdom.
+The fleet is operated by Blackpool Transport (BT) and is the last surviving first-generation tramway in the United Kingdom.
 Excluding museums, it is one of only a few tramways in the world to still use double-decker trams.

+As of December 2024 the heritage service and fleet have been suspended until further notice.

-Most services on the line are now operated by a fleet of modern Bombardier Flexity 2 trams, but a Heritage Tram service using the traditional trams operates on Bank Holidays, select weekdays and weekends from January to December, as well as during the Blackpool Illuminations.
+Most services on the line are now operated by a fleet of modern Bombardier Flexity 2 trams, but a Heritage Tram service using the traditional trams previously operated on Bank Holidays, select weekdays and weekends through the year, as well as during the Blackpool Illuminations.

 The Heritage fleet is a large fleet of vehicles that were mainly retained from previous generations of the town's tramway operations, as well as some from other locations.
 They are now operated by Blackpool Heritage Tram Tours between Pleasure Beach and North Pier as standard and can be caught at the 'Heritage Tram Tours' stops, identifiable by a green circular sign.